-Only around 1% of adult women and adult men consumed eggs on the day before the survey
+5% of adult women and 2% of adult men consumed eggs on the day before the survey

-Photo credit: Shawn Sebastian
+Photo credit: Abdul Momin

 Figure 6.
-Consumption quantity by GDQS food group
+Consumption quantity1 by GDQS food group

-- ✓ The quantity of fruits, nutrient-rich vegetables, and animal source foods was very low. - ✓ To reduce the risk of developing noncommunicable diseases, consumption of healthy foods such as fruits and nutrient-rich vegetables should increase and consumption of unhealthy foods such as refined grains/baked goods, sweets & ice-cream, and white roots & tubers should decrease.
+- ✓ Few individuals consumed "high" quantities of healthy foods except legumes and liquid oils; in contrast, few individuals consumed "low/none" quantities of unhealthy foods. - ✓ To reduce the risk of developing noncommunicable diseases, consumption of healthy foods such as fruits and whole grains should increase and consumption of unhealthy foods such as refined grains/baked goods, sweets & ice-cream, and white roots & tubers should decrease.

-"Low", "medium", and "high" describe consumption levels that predict noncommunicable disease risk in studies from Africa, Asia, and the Americas (Bromage et al. 2021).
+1 "Low", "medium", and "high" describe consumption levels that predict noncommunicable disease risk in studies from Africa, Asia, and the Americas (Bromage et al. 2021).
 Disease risk is minimized when healthy foods are consumed in "high" quantities and unhealthy foods are consumed in "low" quantities.